Kathleen Rastle: Education

 Rastle did her PhD with Professor Max Coltheart at Macquarie University, where she contributed to the development of the DRC model of reading, a computational theory of how adults read aloud single words.

 Career

 Subsequently, her work has focused on the statistical regularities present in written language, and on how learners acquire knowledge of these through instruction and experience.

 She has been particularly interested in understanding how written language conveys meaningful (morphological) information and in how skilled, adult readers use this information in the initial stages of word recognition.

 Rastle won the British Psychological Society Cognitive Section Prize (2018) and the Experimental Psychology Society Mid-Career Prize (2017).
 She is a fellow of the Academia Europaea, Academy of Social Sciences, and the British Psychological Society.
-Rastle is President of the Experimental Psychology Society and the Editor in Chief of the Journal of Memory and Language.
+Rastle was President of the Experimental Psychology Society and the Editor in Chief of the Journal of Memory and Language.
 Her research has received funding from the Economic and Social Research Council, Leverhulme Trust, British Academy, Royal Society, and Biotechnology and Biological Sciences Research Council.